prust/red-planet.c/README.md

 # Red Planet Game Engine

-Red Planet is intended to be a small batteries-included 2D game engine that allows you to get started quickly and to focus on what makes your game unique instead of writing boilerplate code.
+Red Planet is intended to be a small, batteries-included 2D game engine that allows you to get started quickly and to focus on what makes your game unique instead of on writing boilerplate code.

 Types of Entities: